Updated: December 13th, 2022

 The project presented some design challenges along the way.
 The Firstline team needed to strike a balance between underwhelming and overwhelming visuals.
 As Chiara-lyse Lee, Senior Content Manager at Firstline points out, “The infographics needed to be visually appealing and attention-grabbing, without inundating providers.
 It was also essential to highlight the antimicrobial AWaRe classification and other important information within the relevant sections.”

 Over the course of nearly a year and a half, Firstline supported the WHO in this immense undertaking and, through this partnership, saw the development of the first iteration of the WHO AWaRe Antibiotic Book and companion infographics in November 2021 for public consultation.
+The final version of the infographics were released in December 2022.

 Communicating clear dosing instructions